iwantmyname/blog/_posts/2014-02-25-not-receiving-email-check-for-cname-record-on-root-domain.md

 layout: post
 date: 2014-02-25 17:45:00 +1200
 author: Kevin
 title: Not receiving email at your domain?
-Check for a CNAME record on at the root level.
+Check for a CNAME record on the root level.
 ---

 We used to hear this all too frequently in our support channels.
 A customer adds a new DNS record for their website and suddenly can't receive email on their domain—the email service that had been working fine in the months prior.